shopware/docs/products/paas/build-deploy.md

 The command connects to the application server to generate the JWT keys.
 It then sets the `JWT_PUBLIC_KEY` and `JWT_PRIVATE_KEY` as private environment variables.

-Finally, execute the `shopware redeploy` command to proceed with the build- and deploy process.
+Finally, execute the `shopware redeploy` command to proceed with the build-and-deploy process.

 ##### Shopware Config